datajerk/ctf-write-ups/twctf2019/easy_crack_me/README.md

 };
 ```

-If you rerun with `foo` with the suggested (`try`) argument, you'll pass this constraint but fail on the next.
+If you rerun `foo` with the suggested (`try`) argument, you'll pass this constraint but fail on the next.

 ##### Python/Z3